-And he added, “when you’ve committed a sin, any of the 10 commandments or the sin of abortion or contributed to it, let me be very clear.
+He added, “when you’ve committed a sin, any of the 10 commandments or the sin of abortion or contributed to it, let me be very clear.
 Did you go to one of your friends and ask your friend, ‘Hear my story?’
 And s/he said, ‘Yes.’
 I went to this one person and asked, ‘Why do you go to this one person?’
 S/he answered, ‘Because they didn’t judge me.
 They loved me and I felt mercy and grace.”

 “Do you think that your God doesn’t have more mercy and grace than your friend?
 Do you think your friend has more grace than God,” Caviezel asked?
 “Does your friend have more love than the Creator?
 It can never be.
 It can never be.
 So – God forgives you and now He needs you to begin again, to accept forgiveness.”

 “Earlier I said God never sends a man into Hell – people choose this place.
 It’s your choice,” he continued.
 “God made you and loves you.
 There’s never been another like you.
 He deemed that you would come here today.
 You’re perfect and without you, He would cry.
 Every time we sin, we deny Him.
 Be perfect.
 Love one another as I have loved you.
-I’d rather be an unknown here and have my name up there,” Caviezel closed his remarks with tears in his eyes.
+I’d rather be an unknown here and have my name up there.”
+Caviezel closed his remarks with tears in his eyes.

-Ever since his work in the “Passion,” Gaviezel, has been an outspoken advocate for the Christian faith and God’s mercy and love especially for those that are seeking forgiveness for their direct or indirect involvement in abortion.
+Ever since his work on “The Passion,” Gaviezel, has been an outspoken advocate for the Christian faith and God’s mercy and love.
+His message is especially for those that are seeking forgiveness for their direct or indirect involvement in abortion.